|

 not fail us, Master Elf.

-Followed by Gimli and Berryn, Legolas led Eowyn and Hentmirë
+by Gimli and Berryn, Legolas descended the main staircase, crossed

-and the intricately carved dome was filled with the soft light
+of the Hall was filled with the soft light of candles.
+The arrival

-The entrance of a second Lord of Eryn Carantaur, and his
+of a second Lord of Eryn Carantaur, accompanied by his

 strange assortment of friends, brought a chorus of gasps from

-the assembled companyand elves unused to making a public
+the assembled companyand elves who were unused to making

-display of curiosity shifted in their seats to get a better view.
+a public display of curiosity shifted in their seats to get a

 Legolas double, sitting at the head of the ring-shaped